TarlSS/PokerHands/README.md

 This means it's possible to hands like 4 of a kind with all cards in the same suite if you set it up that way.
 There are likely strange combos due to this, I'm letting it go to account for labor.

-Aces: Aces are not high for this program
+Aces: Aces are not high for this program.
+They evaluate as 1.
+Straights with aces high have not been included in the Straight evaluator.

 Driver Program: The driver program generates two hands, lists what the hands are and then tells us the winning hand.
-Press q to quit or any key to generate hands
+Press q to quit or any key to generate hands.

 Author: Alex Lau